 Credit risk arises from deposits with banks and other financial institutions, and in addition credit exposures to the Council's own customers.
-Elmbridge Borough Council's risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, such as ratings received from Fitch, Moody's and Standard & Poors, applying the lowest available rating for any institution.
-The Annual Investment Strategy also imposes maximum sums to be invested with a single financial institution located within each category as detailed in the table below.
+The Council's risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, such as ratings received from Fitch, Moody's and Standard & Poors, applying the lowest available rating for any institution.
+The Annual Investment Strategy also imposes maximum limits on the time period and amount that can be place by investment category and institution.
+For further information please refer to Appendix J2 of the 2017/18 Budget papers presented to 8 February 2017 Cabinet.